 Intercompany transactions, receivables and debts are eliminated in the consolidated financial statements.

 Where necessary, the accounting policies of subsidiaries have been changed to ensure consistency with the accounting policies adopted by the Group.

-The subsidiaries do not have non-controlling interests.
+As at 31 December 2017, the subsidiaries do not have non-controlling interests.